-Meet two dancers from Bangarra Dance Theatre, masters of contemporary dance inspired by the spirit and energy of Indigenous Australia.
+Meet two dancers from Bangarra Dance Theatre, inspired by the spirit of Indigenous Australia.

 Bangarra Dance Theatre’s national production, lore, tours this winter, weaving stories of the land and sea into its heartfelt contemporary dance works.
 Drawing a portrayal of life for Aboriginal and Torres Strait Islander people, themes of identity, inequality, climate change and sustainability are explored through a positive, hopeful lens for the future.